The following post is from Joshua of Becoming Minimalist: 10 Reasons Minimalism May Be Right For You

-Minimalism is a counter-cultural lifestyle that will force changes in the way you spend your time, energy, and money.
+Minimalism is a counter-cultural lifestyle that will change how you spend your time, energy, and money.
 Of course, almost every change is for the better… so it’s definitely worth the effort.

 10. Is your life too valuable to live like everyone else?

-Our heart, soul, and passions makes us valuable and unique.
+Our hearts, soul, and passions make us valuable and unique.
 Don’t sacrifice your important role in this world by settling for the same temporal possessions that everyone else in your neighborhood is chasing.
 Your life is far too important… and short.

 Ultimately, you will begin to remove the unneeded things from your life.
 As a result, you will find space to intentionally promote the things you most value and remove anything that distracts you from it.

 Which of the questions above speaks the most to you?